iDataist/Build-Pipelines-to-Classify-Messages/README.md

-# Build Pipelines to Classify Messages with Figure Eight
+# Build Pipelines to Classify Messages